nvminhtu/Wordpress-Essentials/readme.md

 Wordpress Essentials is a listing document so that you can find your solution easily, beside [My blog]

-> It.phuotky.com là blog của mình dùng để lưu trữ các code snippet mình hay xài và dùng để tái sử dụng những dòng code cũng như là cách nhanh nhất để chia sẻ cho mọi người, các bạn có thể tìm thấy các hướng dẫn wordpress ở blog của mình.|
+> Vietnamese: It.phuotky.com là blog của mình dùng để lưu trữ các code snippet mình hay xài và dùng để tái sử dụng những dòng code cũng như là cách nhanh nhất để chia sẻ cho mọi người, các bạn có thể tìm thấy các hướng dẫn wordpress ở blog của mình.

 This text you see here is *actually* written in Markdown!
 To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.

+#List of plugins?

 ### Forms

 There are a wordpress plugin list which I used to work with:

+* [Contact Form 7] - create basic contact form with many fields!
+* [Contact Form 7 Multistep] - create multi step form for Contact Form 7.
+* [WP-SMTP] - configure server so that It can send email by SMTP (such as Gmail).

+### Database & Backup

-* [Contact Form 7] - HTML enhanced for web apps!
+* [All-in-One WP Migration] - HTML enhanced for web apps!
 * [Contact Form 7 Multistep] - awesome web-based text editor
 * [WP-SMTP] - Markdown parser done right.
 Fast and easy to extend.
-* [Twitter Bootstrap] - great UI boilerplate for modern web apps
-* [node.js] - evented I/O for the backend
-* [Express] - fast node.js network app framework [@tjholowaychuk]
-* [Gulp] - the streaming build system
-* [Breakdance](http://breakdance.io) - HTML to Markdown converter
-* [jQuery] - duh

 And of course Dillinger itself is open source with a [public repository][dill] on GitHub.